maziac/lagmeter/Readme.md

 	Measured 3-5ms.
   This means: There is almost no overhead for the OS.
 Input delay is [0.2;1.2]ms. Output delay is [0;1]ms. Total [0.2;2.2].
 The variation is exactly 2ms.
 So the OS delay is only ca. 3ms.
   This even does not change if in parallel an emulator is running or started.
+  Even with 100% cpu load for both cpus (program 'stress' was used) this did not change.

 - The delay of the Eizo itself is 38ms (DDVI) and 30ms (SVGA).
 The BenQ has 12-13ms no matter what input.
 - Eizo SVGA input is faster than EIZO DVI input by 8ms.
 DVI = 38ms, SVGA = 30ms.
 The delay is very constant.
 But this means 1.5 frames delay which is far too big.
 This monitor needs to be exchanged.